-This is the default controller of the Xbox One and Microsoft´s flagship gamepad.
+This is the default controller of the Xbox and Microsoft´s flagship gamepad, updated for the new generation of the Xbox Series X (dubbed the "core" controller).
 Thanks to its Bluetooth technology, it works on Windows 10 and compatible tablets and smartphones.
 It comes in a variety of colors and models, there are even a few third-party models.
 To go to the Amazon store page for each one, click on their names or pictures.

 The Elite controller is a more advanced model of Microsoft´s Wireless Controller.
 With interchangeable paddles at the back, hair-trigger locks, premium materials, and an app to customize sensitivity, buttons and more, this is an advanced controller for people who like to play games competitively or want to mold their controllers to their preferences.

 Microsoft released the Series 2 Elite in November 2019.
 This upgraded version of the controller is more customizable and has a battery that last longer.

 Another option for controlling games on the Xbox One is the classic keyboard and mouse.
 Not all games are compatible with this alternative, but for the ones that are, this combo brings the precision of the mouse with all the buttons of the keyboard.
 You can also use it to chat in online games.

 The Xbox is technically compatible with all wired keyboards and mice, so, if you want to check our selection of those, go to this page.

 However, if you think that having a whole keyboard a controller is too cumbersome, there are keypads.
 These controllers are stripped-down keyboards containing only the essential buttons for online play.

 Almost like a gamepad, you can play with the keypad in one hand, while the other drags the mouse.
 The main downside of these controllers is that you lose the ability to type in the chat, as they only have half the letters than a regular keyboard has.